iankuratri/todoey/README.md

 # Todoey!

-A basic todo app built using React.
+A basic todo app built using React.\
+Open [https://todoey-react-app.netlify.app/](https://todoey-react-app.netlify.app/) to view it in the browser.

 ## Getting started with App